MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### What Power Automate capabilities are included in Windows licenses?

 Windows 11 users can try desktop flows in attended RPA for personal productivity in the default environment.
 They can't share the desktop flows or create desktop flows in a different environment other than the default environment.
 Windows users don't have access to cloud flows.
-To get full cloud flows and RPA features, purchase the Power Automate per user with attended RPA plan.
+To get full cloud flows and RPA features, purchase the Power Automate premium plan.

 Windows 11 users can search for "Power Automate" in the Windows search bar.
 The Power Automate app for the desktop downloads automatically and then launches the first time you select its icon.

 ### Can Windows 10 and Windows Server 2016 users use Power Automate for desktop?

 Yes, they can use Power Automate for the desktop (they have usage rights for it) but they'll have to download it from the download center.

+## Legacy license questions

+> [!NOTE]
+> Per the August 1, 2023 announcement, Power Automate per flow ($100 per flow/month, with a minimum purchase of 5 licenses) and the Power Automate unattended RPA add-on ($150 per bot/month and required licensing prerequisites) will be removed from the pricelist on February 1, 2023,
+Power Automate Process, an all-encompassing license that is easier to manage, licenses a single ‘automation’ bot that can be used for unattended robotic process automation (unattended RPA), OR cloud flows using digital process automation (DPA) and can be accessed by unlimited users in the organization.
+Power Automate Process is priced at $150 per bot/month.
+>
+### How is process license different from per flow license
+For unattended RPA, previously customers will need to buy a per flow license for the cloud flow and an unattended addon.
+Now they can purchase a process license for every RPA session on a machine.
+All the cloud flows invoking desktop flows on the machine are included as part of the process license.

+For cloud flows, one per flow license allows a parent flow and its child flows.
+One process license allows the parent flow, its child flows and any flows that are tagged as in context of the flow.
+Per flow needed to be purchased as a 5pack and there is no prerequisite on the number of process licenses.

+### How is Power Automate premium license differet from Power Automate per user with attended RPA license?
+Power Automate premium offer includes all the benefits of Power Automate per user with attended RPA offered at $40 per user/month, plus the Process Mining visualize and analyze processes capabilities and is offered at $15 per user/month.

 ## Office 365 license questions